Linda-Ikechukwu/Personal-Site/src/blog/posts/javascript-in-operator/jacascript-in-operator.md

 You’ve learned about the not so popular JavaScript in operator, which is used to verify the presence of properties on an object or `Object` type instances.
 This should come in handy when writing verification logic.

-If you liked this article, you’ll definitely like other articles on this blog, You can hit me up through the comment section or <a target="blank" class="inline-link" href=""> titter. </a>
+If you liked this article, you’ll definitely like other articles on this blog, You can hit me up through the comment section or <a target="blank" class="inline-link" href=""> twitter. </a>

-Now, go build something grat!
+Now, go build something great!